 Join FONZ for early ticket sales and discounts beginning Jan.
 9. Non-member tickets go on sale Jan.
 16.

 Tickets also include:

-- A Woo at the Zoo glass (limited quantities, while supplies last)
+- A Woo at the Zoo glass when purchasing the specialty cocktail (limited quantities, while supplies last)

 - An ‘80s prom dance party with a DJ in a heated tent

 - One drink ticket for a specialty cocktail sponsored by Smirnoff, wine or Port City Brewing Company beer (additional drinks available for purchase)